- 1 Expectations of ShadowHaven GMs

 - Multi-Session: a run that takes place across multiple play sessions

 Rewards are primarily based on run threat, as it (usually) represents player risk and GM preparation.
-However, non-Normal duration and multi-session runs often require an adjustment.
-Use the following formula as the high end, and feel free to adjust it in favor of lesser rewards at your discretion:
+However, high duration and multi-session runs may require an adjustment.
+You can use the following formula to adjust runner rewards and GMP at the high end:

 In general, even if you expect the run to go long, it's best to have the Johnson pay the runners normally and consider any extra allowance from duration to help handle "extra" pay the runners might happen into (like paydata, going out of their way to "get paid twice", fencing loot, etc).

-Also, feel free to ask the GM Department and fellow GMs for advice on run rewards.
+Also, feel free to ask the Thematics Department and fellow GMs for advice on run rewards.

 Player run rewards are measured in RVP (Reward Value Points).
 They can be converted to

-- Giving out gear above Availability 16 requires approval from a GM Deputy
+- Giving out gear above Availability 19 requires approval from Thematics

 - 1 karma